XolioCore/LearningCSharp.App/L3 - Advanced/README - C# Advanced.md

 - Controllers with views include [action] in the route template.
 - API controllers don't include [action] in the route template.

+#### HTTP Methods

+- GET : To get items from DB
+    - GET /api/todoitems
+    - GET /api/todoitems/{id}
+- POST : To Insert an Item
+- PUT : To Update an Item
+- DELETE : To Delete an Item

 #### Update the PostTodoItem create method
 Update the return statement in the PostTodoItem to use the nameof operator: